Plymouth Cranbrook: Series P-23

-The Plymouth Cranbrook, as a car, was conservatively styled, designed to fit K.T.
-Keller's notion that cars be practical and allow drivers to sit upright while wearing a hat; it was sold at a time when competitors favored the low and sleek look.
+The Plymouth Cranbrook, as a car, was conservatively styled, designed to fit K. T. Keller's notion that cars be practical and allow drivers to sit upright while wearing a hat; by the time it was sold, competitors favored the low and sleek look.
 Differences between the 1950 Special Deluxe and the 1951 Plymouth Cranbrook are relatively few in number and scope, with interchangeable glass and doors, but different rubber seals; lack of woodgrain on the instrument panel; plastic brake handle instead of chrome; and other similar changes.
 More substantial was having what had been the hood release handle function as the overdrive control.
 Fender lettering and other badging necessarily changed as well.
 From a distance, the cars were essentially similar.

 The Plymouth Cambridge and Plymouth Cranbrook models shared the P-23 Series Number in both 1951 and 1952.
 The six-cylinder flathead engine produced 97 hp.

 For 1953, the boxy shape was changed for straighter lines, with sleeker and more modern styling.
 The windshield went to a modern one-piece unit; and the door handles pulled out instead of twisting.
 The glove box was moved to the center for easier access by the driver.
 The gas cap was moved to under the trunk lid, resulting in initial problems with gas spilling out of a full tank into the trunk; this problem was resolved with baffles in mid-1953.

-The three-window coupe and fastback sedan were dropped for 1953; the former long and short wheelbase models were consolidated with a common wheelbase of 114 in, only one inch shorter than those of Chevrolet and Ford (though considerably less overhang than those competitors gave the Cranbrook a "shorter" look.)
+The three-window coupe and fastback sedan were dropped for 1953; the former long and short wheelbase models were consolidated with a common wheelbase of 114 in, only one inch shorter than those of Chevrolet and Ford (although considerably less overhang than those competitors gave the Cranbrook a "shorter" look.)
 Power increased marginally, to 100 hp.

 The 1953 Plymouth Cranbrook was designated Series P-24-2 and the lower trim level Cambridge was the P-24-1.

 In 1954, the Cranbrook name was replaced by the Belvedere, which had been the top trim level of the Cranbrook; all Plymouth names were switched to those of upscale hotels.